guysuvijak/guysuvijak/README.md

 # Hi there! 👋 I'm [Suvijak Kasemwutthiphong](https://github.com/guysuvijak)

-I am a **Full-Stack Mobile Developer** specializing in **React Native** at [Thai German Specialty Glass Co., Ltd.](https://www.tgsg.co.th/en).
+I am a **Full-Stack Software Engineer** specializing in **TypeScript** at Software House company.
-With over 8 years of combined experience across programming, graphic design, and multidisciplinary roles, I bring creativity and functionality together to build impactful solutions.
+With over 9 years of combined experience across programming, graphic design, and multidisciplinary roles, I bring creativity and functionality together to build impactful solutions.

 ---